Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Approach: We applied ethnographies to understand what issues people experienced with lighting in their home, and how a smart switch could help solve them.

 Result: The first light switch that could be connected to both Alexa and Google Home ecosystems.
+Eventually this product was expanded on to be the first “wireless light switch”.
+Listed on Amazon

-Design Strategist | 2018
+Designer | 2018

 Problem: Our client was interested in understanding the experience of estimating construction projects and how software might be used to assist in the process.